 Schedule Your Surgery With Recovery In Mind

-At a minimum, 2 areas of your body will be in healing mode after Mommy Makeover surgery.
-The good news is, breast surgery and liposuction most likely won’t add extra time to your mommy makeover recovery, as the tummy tuck is the most intense part of this procedure.
 With recovery in mind, it is important to pick a surgery date that accounts for your lifestyle, work, travel, and family needs.
-Think about which activities you cherish.
+Think about the activities you cherish.
 If you enjoy skiing, do not pick a winter surgery time.
-Choose a date at least 8 to 10 weeks in advance of a big vacation or event.
+Choose a date at least 8 to 10 weeks before a big vacation or event.
 You will want to be fully healed and energized for the event.
 Below is an example of the type of results a Mommy Makeover can create.

 Mommy Makeover Recovery Week-by-Week Timeline